 The copper separation circuit was proposed in the first quarter of 2005, scheduled for completion by February 2007 and commissioned four months ahead of schedule in October.

 With nickel selling for a price four times higher than copper, “it’s a way of maximizing the business,” said Andy Kerr, Superintendant of Process Technology for Clarabelle Mill.

-The process employs floatation technology to separate the nickel and copper.
-Reagents introduced into the flotation cells cause the copper sulphides to adhere to air bubbles, which rise to the surface of the flotation columns.
-The copper sulphide particles are then skimmed off, thickened and dried before being loaded into trucks.
+The process employs flotation technology to separate the nickel and copper.
+Reagents introduced into the flotation cells cause the copper sulfides to adhere to air bubbles, which rise to the surface of the flotation columns.
+The copper sulfide particles are then skimmed off, thickened and dried before being loaded into trucks.

-“That’s the magic of floatation,” said Kerr.
+“That’s the magic of flotation,” said Kerr.
 “It’s an amazing process.
 It’s been around for more than 100 years and it’s still only partially understood.”

 Also underway at CVRD Inco is a pre-feasibility study to consider the expansion of the Clarabelle Mill to accommodate an additional two million tons of milling capacity.
 The proposed expansion would increase capacity from 10.5 million tons to12.5 million tons per year.

 Several feasibility studies for mine development projects are also underway to boost ore production.
 The company is conducting a feasibility study with a view to sinking a new shaft to serve its Copper Cliff North and South Mines and is also studying the development of its nearby Kelly Lake deposit as part of an integrated North and South Mine complex.
 Formal approval for the development of Totten Mine, 40 kilometres west of Sudbury, is expected soon.
 Production is expected to commence in 2010 at a rate of 2,200 tons of copper/nickel ore per day.